kimjisung78/MCRepair-Plus-Plus/README.md

 <br><br>

 ## 1. Location-level criterion
-We strenthened the location-level criterion to prevent an infinite number of locations as follows:
+We strengthened the location-level criterion to prevent an infinite number of locations as follows:
 * We excluded blank, comment, and null locations that were not related to “FAULT_OF_OMISSION.”
     - “FAULT_OF_OMISSION” indicates a buggy location related to insertion(s).
     - A null location indicates a location that does nothing (e.g., “;” and “for (int j = 0; j < 5; j++);”).